REITs of all types own more than $3 trillion in gross real estate assets across the U.S.

 Diversity and inclusion are important objectives for all public companies.
 REITs are showing progress in reporting in this area, particularly as it relates to gender diversity on boards of directors.

-Thirty-one of the top 100 REITs disclose the existence of a formal ethics compliance program.
+Fifty-eight of the top 100 REITs disclose the existence of a formal ethics compliance program.

 Advancing REIT ESG Reporting